ID design more challenging than ever

 Beyond banknotes, the use of the window feature has also spread into laminated identity documents.

 Initially, this was a simple see-through element.

-The strong performance of the window feature in resisting fraud and forgery can be explained by three significant benefits:
+Three significant benefits can explain the strong performance of the window feature in resisting fraud and forgery:

-- It is immediately recognised by the human eye and intuitively understood, as we can see in the example of Thales' Window.
+- It is immediately recognized by the human eye and intuitively understood, as we can see in the example of Thales' Window.

 - The window is fully integrated into the card structure, joining the front and reverse sides of the card together.

-- Tampering with personalised data in a window unavoidably leaves the evidence in the form of scratches, seams, colour changes, or altered thickness.
+- Tampering with personalized data in a window unavoidably leaves the evidence in the form of scratches, seams, color changes, or altered thickness.

 The window feature offers a range of both standard and special functions.